elegant-scipy/elegant-scipy/markdown/ch3.markdown

 ```

 There are a few things going on here: images being represented as numpy arrays,
-*filtering* of these images using `scipy.ndimage`, and building these into a
+*filtering* of these images using `scipy.ndimage`, and building of the image
-graph (network) using the NetworkX library.
-We'll go over these in turn.
+regions into a graph (network) using the NetworkX library.
+We'll go over these
+in turn.

 # Images are numpy arrays